 I’m a divorce lawyer Manhattan.
-As such, we often hear from clients complain about the NYC divorce judges taking too long to make a decision on issues in divorce.
+As such, we often clients complain about the NYC divorce judges taking too long to make a decision on issues in divorce.
 The above complaint comes up in two different, but often related, situations: first, a judge who has “reserved” decision but who is taking an excessive amount of time to complete it; and second, a judge who, court appearance after court appearance, just won’t make up his or her mind, leaving it to the parties and their attorneys to try to work things out.

 The former situation can be partially explained by divorce lawyer Manhattan as a general congestion in matrimonial courts.